-While most of the City is less than a half-mile from a bus stop, this 'walkable' distance will disproportionally affect members of the population with mobility disabilities.
-Figure 7-7 City staff will continue to consider access to public transit when reviewing development proposals.
-Implementation Programs such as P-16 listed in Chapter 3 will allow continued monitoring of this data.
+Access to public transit within the City is high.
+AS shown in Figure 7-6, there is bus stop within a quarter mile of nearly any point in the City.
+These bus routes provide transportation in and around the City as well as provide transportation to other areas in the County.
+RCT provides a Dial-A-Ride service throughout the Crescent City area.
+The service is limited to certain hours and is available through reservations.
+While most of the City is less than a half-mile from a bus stop, this 'walkable' distance will disproportionally affect members of the population with mobility disabilities (Figure 7-6).
+City staff will continue to consider access to public transit when reviewing development proposals.
+Implementation Program P-16 listed in Chapter 3 will allow continued monitoring of this data.

-RCT has designed its service to comply with the requirements of the Americans with Disabilities Act All buses are lift-equipped and includes designated priority seating for persons with disabilities and seniors.
+RCT has designed its service to comply with the requirements of the Americans with Disabilities Act.
+All buses are lift-equipped and include designated priority seating for persons with disabilities and seniors.
 RCT allows all High School and Middle School students to ride free.
 Up to two small children are also permitted to ride free of charge with an adult.

-Table 5-20 displays the number of people in the City with a disability and separates them based upon the disability they experience.
-According to the 2019 ACS data, it is estimated that 973 people in the City (see Table 5-20), require special accommodations to live comfortably.
-The City has a reasonable accommodation ordinance that provides an avenue for those with a disability to submit a request to the City.
-Given existing data limitations, the City is unable to determine the spatial patterns of disabilities within the community.
-It can be reasonably assumed that already limited housing options, and even fewer affordable housing options within the City, further limit opportunities for persons with a disability.
-But because of the small expanse of the City, this is not related to a fair housing issue.
-Programs such as P-16 listed in Chapter 3 will allow continued monitoring of this data.
+According to the 2019 ACS data, it is estimated that 973 people in the City (Table 5-20), require special accommodations to live comfortably.
+The City has a reasonable accommodation ordinance that provides an avenue for those with a disability to submit a request to the City for reasonable accommodation.
+Local knowledge reported by the Housing Authority states that spatial patterns of people with disabilities and reasonable accommodation requests are generally equally distributed throughout the City with higher concentrations found within multi-family residential developments.

+Transportation is not considered a fair housing issue as transportation costs within the City are lower than the County, transportation is a walkable distance from all residents within the City, and there are existing pathways to obtain reasonable accommodations.
+However, it can be reasonably assumed that already limited housing options, and even fewer affordable housing options within the City, further limit opportunities for persons with a disability.
+Although, due to the small expanse of the City, the impacts on persons with a disability are not categorically higher than someone without.
+Programs such as Implementation Program P-16 listed in Chapter 3 will allow continued monitoring of this data.

+Environment